How to Make Your Meetings More Effective

 3) Make it remote friendly

 Ensure that anyone that cannot be physically present has the appropriate means to connect into the meeting.
 Encourage them to connect a couple of minutes before the start of the meeting.
+If your team is completely remote, make sure to establish expectations and proper etiquette for your remote meetings.

 Run an effective meeting